This should install any required dependencies assuming JAX has already been installed

 We can do this by choosing the equations below for our kernel functions which generate each component matrix.

-Note that for numerical stability reasons it’s important that the \(S_l\) and \(S_t\) matrices are well-conditioned (i.e. can be stably inverted) while \(K_l\) and \(K_t\) do not need to be well-conditioned (or even invertible).
+Note that for numerical stability reasons it’s important that the \(S_l\) and \(S_t\) matrices are well-conditioned (i.e. can be stably inverted) while \(K_l\) and \(K_t\) do not need to be well-conditioned (or even invertible), semi-positive definite matrices are okay for these.
 The matrices which contain values added along the diagonal should be well-conditioned as this “regularises” the matrices, while a squared exponential kernel with nothing added along the diagonal is unlikely to be well-conditioned.

 from luas import kernels